-Watermaster Board: March 24, 2016 Adopt the Semi-Annual OBMP Status Reports 2013-2 and 2014-1, and direct staff to file a copy with the Court, subject to any necessary non-substantive changes [Discretionary Function]
+Advisory Committee: March 17, 2016 Recommendation to the Watermaster Board Watermaster Board: March 24, 2016 Adopt the Semi-Annual OBMP Status Reports 2013-2 and 2014-1, along with filing a copy with the Court, subject to any necessary non-substantive changes [Discretionary Function]

 March 10, 2016 - Appropriative Pool - Recommend to the Advisory Committee to recommend to the Board Semi-Annual OBMP Status Reports 2013-2 and 2014-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
-March 10, 2016 - Non-Agricultural Pool - Direct Advisory Committee representatives to support the Advisory Committee recommending to the Board to adopt Semi-Annual OBMP Status Reports 2013-2 and 2014-1, along with filing a copy with the Court, subject to any necessary non-substantive changes, and subject to any changes they deem necessary.
+March 10, 2016 - Non-Agricultural Pool - Direct Advisory Committee representatives to support the Advisory Committee recommending to the Board Semi-Annual OBMP Status Reports 2013-2 and 2014-1, along with filing a copy with the Court, subject to any necessary non-substantive changes, and subject to any changes they deem necessary.

-March 10, 2016 - Agricultural Pool - Recommend to the Advisory Committee to recommend to the Board to adopt Semi-Annual
+March 10, 2016 - Agricultural Pool - Recommend to the Advisory Committee to recommend to the Semi-Annual OBMP Status

-March 10, 2016 - Agricultural Pool - Recommend to the Advisory Committee to recommend to the Board to adopt Semi-Annual OBMP Status Reports 2013-2 and 2014-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
+March 10, 2016 - Agricultural Pool - Recommend to the Advisory Committee to recommend to the Semi-Annual OBMP Status Reports 2013-2 and 2014-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.